EnterpriseDB/tpa/docs/src/platform-aws.md

       proto: tcp
       to_port: 65535

-This example permits ssh (port 22) from any address, and TCP connections on any port from specific IP ranges.
-(Note: from_port and to_port define a numeric range of ports, not a source and destination.)
+This example permits SSH (port 22) from any address and TCP connections on any port from specific IP ranges. (`from_port` and `to_port` define a numeric range of ports, not a source and destination.)

-If you set up custom rules or use existing security groups, you must ensure that instances in the cluster are allowed to communicate with each other as required (e.g., allow tcp/5432 for Postgres).
+If you set up custom rules or use existing security groups, you must ensure that instances in the cluster are allowed to communicate with each other as required (for example, allow tcp/5432 for Postgres).

 ### Internet gateways (optional)

-By default, we create internet gateways for every VPC, unless you set:
+By default, TPA creates internet gateways for every VPC, unless you set:

     ec2_instance_reachability: private